robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I swear she can read minds.

-“I guess—” I began, when I heard Lauren groan.
+“I guess — ” I began, when I heard Lauren groan.

 I was suddenly pressed into the seat as the engine wailed and the car sped up.